renaissance-publishing/renaissance/content/chapters/20-races.md

 - 10 ranks in Protocol
 - 10 ranks in one Technical skill

-#### Optional Background: Ground-Explorer Dwarf
+#### Optional Background: Deep-Explorer Dwarf

-You are a *Drahrat*—called a "Ground-Explorer" in the Commonwealth.
+You are a *Drahrat*—called a "Deep-Explorer" in the Commonwealth.
 You are from a member of a secretive culture that has vanished deep underground.

 - 10 ranks in Ride